chenIshi/naive-terminal-watchdog/README.md

 ```
 *Replace the ../data/pktgen-dpdk-dry-run.txt with your trace*

+## Notices

+- Environment Requirements
+You might need to install the `jq` tools to parse json configuration files.
+- Input file type
+Although there should be no difference in content given different file extension,
+it seems that different extension could have their own interpretation for escape
+characters, which is the basic target we are looking for in our script.
+It is possible to adopt corresponding characters to these file extentions.
+But I
+am just a poor developer, and I need food to do so.

 ## Reference
 Thanks to the [Poor man's Profiler](https://poormansprofiler.org), although there isn't any connection between these two, I am greatly motivated by the profiler thus want to make this little tool then.
 His example tells me that even a simple bash script can still be very useful.